yogeshhegde/processor-sdk-doc/source/linux/Overview/_Processor_SDK_Building_The_SDK.rst

          .. ifconfig:: CONFIG_part_variant in ('AM62X')

-            * :file:`tisdk-jailhouse-image` is not applicable for am62xxsip-evm and beagleplay.
+            * :file:`tisdk-jailhouse-image` is not applicable for am62xxsip-evm and beagleplay-ti.

          .. tabs::